 Venkata joined Watsi on April 17th, 2013.
 30 other people also joined Watsi on that day!
-Venkata's most recent donation traveled 8,500 miles to support Victor, a boy from Kenya, to fund orthopedic surgery.
+Venkata's most recent donation traveled 8,600 miles to support Naw Eh, a refugee from Thailand, to fund a C-section for a high-risk pregnancy.

 Victor is a young boy from Kenya.
 He is the youngest in his family.
 Unfortunately, his father passed away last year.
 He is being raised by his mother.
 Victor was born with an unusual condition in both feet.
 He underwent surgery on his left foot in 2017, and his foot has healed well.
 He now needs to undergo the same surgery on his right foot to help him walk comfortably.
 Surgery is scheduled for March 11 and will cost $1,165.
 His mother says, "I am humbly requesting for further support from Watsi for my son to walk well without any difficulty."